lwfinger/rtw88/README.md

 ===========
 ### A repo for the newest Realtek wifi 5 codes.

+The code in this repo is kept up to date with the code in the wireless-next repository.
+The only difference is the changes that are required to compensate for kernel API changes with time.

+Note: Wireless-next contains the code that will be in the NEXT kernel.
+At the moment, kernel 6.3 is released, the kernel mainline repo has 6.4-rcX, and wireless-next has the code that will be in 6.5!
+As long as possible, that relationship will be kept!

 This code will build on any kernel 5.4 and newer as long as the distro has not modified any of the kernel APIs.
 IF YOU RUN UBUNTU, YOU CAN BE ASSURED THAT THE APIs HAVE CHANGED.
 NO, I WILL NOT MODIFY THE SOURCE FOR YOU.
 YOU ARE ON YOUR OWN!!!!!